-Storage Devices: Use of external removable hard drives, flash or "thumb" drives is strongly discouraged - due to the possibility of information loss, theft, and other digital security concerns.
+Storage Devices: The use of external removable hard drives, flash drives, or "thumb" drives is strongly discouraged due to the possibility of information loss, theft, and other digital security concerns.
 The limited use of external drives in special circumstances may be allowed as long as specific attention is given to the security of these devices.

 Artificial Intelligence: Students are prohibited from utilizing AI software tools such as ChatGPT for any academic or assessment-related purposes, including but not limited to completing assignments, quizzes, or exams.
 A student may use AI tools only if a teacher or school administrator explicitly gives permission and supervises its use.
 The unauthorized use of ChatGPT or other similar AI programs to complete school assignments is a violation of academic integrity and is subject to disciplinary action.

-Note: Many of these AI programs require users to be at least 13 years of age for use.
-Schools should be thorough in their research of the AI programs' Privacy Policy to check for compliance with COPPA, FERPA, and CUPA laws before introducing AI programs for student use.
-The AoPTech Team is happy to help evaluate any AI tools or programs.
+Responsible users will not use ChatGPT or another program to create materials and submit them as their own original work.
+Note- Many of these AI programs require users to be at least 13 years of age for use.
+Schools should thoroughly research the AI programs' Privacy Policy to check for compliance with COPPA, FERPA, and CUPA laws before introducing AI programs for student use.
+The AoP Tech Team is happy to help evaluate any AI tools or programs.

-Electronic and Mobile Devices, Cell phone/Wearable technology: Users must adhere to local school policy that may further define the uses of mobile devices.
+Electronic and Mobile Devices, Cell Phone, Wearable Technology: Users must adhere to local school policy that may further define uses of mobile devices.
 The administrator of the local school will determine permissible use.
 If a particular mobile device is to be used for an educational purpose, the school administration and/or teacher will provide parameters for this use.

 Smart Speakers: Primarily intended for at-home consumer use, these always-listening devices are not directly intended for the classroom.
-Therefore, smart speakers (Echo, Google Nest, etc.) are not to be used in the classroom nor connected to the network on a permanent basis during the academic year.
+Therefore, smart speakers (Echo, Google Nest, etc..) are not to be used in the classroom nor connected to the network on a permanent basis during the academic year.

-Remote & Distance Learning: Remote or distance learning may be used to supplement face-to-face instruction or, where appropriate, maybe the primary modality of instruction.
+Remote/Asynchronous/Distance Learning: Remote or distance learning may be used to supplement face-to-face instruction or, where appropriate, may be the primary modality of instruction.
 To effectively engage in remote or distance learning, users are expected to:

 - Participate from an appropriate location in the home. - To the user's best ability, be in a well-lit and quiet area.
 Avoid having windows or strong sources of light directly behind an individual when engaging in teaching/learning on camera. - Wear appropriate and respectful attire.
-(This may be more specifically defined by the local school administration.) - Where able, only use your first name and last initial to identify yourself via video conferencing software. - Students are not to use or preserve a photograph, image, video, including live streaming, or likeness of any student or employee without the express permission of that individual and of the principal. - Before recording any portion of a live classroom session, instructors are to notify the students who are in the same face-to-face or online session. - Live class recordings are meant for internal school use only.
-Recordings will be saved locally on a network drive or the school's Google Suite for Education Google Drive.
+(This may be more specifically defined by the local school administration.) - Where able, only use first name and last initial to identify yourself via video conferencing software. - Students are not to use or preserve a photograph, image, video, including live streaming, or likeness of any student or employee without express permission of that individual and of the principal. - Prior to recording any portion of a live classroom session, instructors are to notify the students who are in the same session, face-to-face or online. - Live class recordings are meant for internal school use only.
+Recordings are to be saved locally on a network drive or the school's GSuite for Education Google Drive.
 Recordings are to be deleted at the end of the academic year in which they were recorded.
-Recordings are not for promotional use but rather solely for educational purposes. - This Responsible Use Policy applies to students using personal devices for remote instruction. - Maintaining hardware/devices provided by the local school is the responsibility of the student/family.
-St. Mary Magdalen School may further define students' responsibilities and expectations.
+Recordings are not for promotional use, rather solely for educational purposes. - This Responsible Use Policy applies to students using either school-issued or personal devices. - Maintaining hardware/devices provided by the local school is the responsibility of the student/family.
+(Local school policy may define further students' responsibilities and expectations.)